 This is the first ever trifle I’ve ever made!
 Some of you will probably be shocked, appalled, stunned.
 And the other half of you probably don’t know what a trifle is.
-Don’t worry, I will explain.
+Don’t worry, I will explain everything there needs to be explained about this Lemon Berry Meringue Trifle.

 In my extensive trifle internet research I read that trifles are very much English.
 And they do very much remind me of an eton’s mess.
 But just on a grander, larger scale, which I am very into.
 Especially since we’re in the thick of spring, which means Easter, brunches and gatherings.